kenzadja/rp2biosensor/README.md

-# rp2biosensor -- Convert RetroPath2.0 output to a graph network
+# rp2biosensor -- Build Sensing-Enabling Metabolic Pathways from RetroPath2.0 output

-rp2biosensor extracts metabolic paths linking 2 undetectable compounds into a detectable one using biochemical reactions.
+rp2biosensor extracts metabolic paths linking undetectable compounds into a detectable one using biochemical reactions.
 This concept is known as "Sensing-Enabling Metabolic Pathways".
 See [doi: 10.1021/acssynbio.5b00225](https://doi.org/10.1021/acssynbio.5b00225) for more.